Search

 Medication may sometimes be necessary to treat swim bladder disorder or other health issues.
 Isolating sick fish from other tank mates can help prevent the spread of disease.
 Keeping the tank clean and well-maintained can help prevent future health issues.

-When betta lays on side, Taking prompt action and seeking veterinary advice can help keep your betta fish healthy and happy.
+When betta lays on side, Taking prompt action and seeking veterinary advice can help keep your fish healthy and happy.

 Best Practices To Prevent Betta Fish From Not Moving